 How to Fix Tears in Napa Leather

 Tears can generally be fixed by sewing the leather together.
 Although it will never look as smooth as the original fibers.
 You will need a fine, strong thread to sew it together.
 Make sure to use a thread with the same color or shade as your leather.
 However, for smaller tears, it is possible to fix them with leather glue.
 Simply apply the glue and join the two torn areas.
 Remember to select a color that is near the original leather color.
-If no similar color is available, you can pain it with acrylic paint once the glue is dry.
+If no similar color is available, you can paint it with acrylic paint once the glue is dry.

 How to Store Napa Leather